json-schema-org/community/docs/personal-manuals/manuals/gregsdennis.md

-# [Name]'s Personal User Manual
+# Greg Dennis's Personal User Manual

 ## Working Patterns

 If I'm not asleep, I'm usually online.
 I'm "desk working" 8-3ish M-F, New Zealand time, which is generally UTC+12/13 depending on the time of year.

-While also my job, this is a passion project for me, so I'm quick to respond to most things, especially if I'm tagged directly, either in GitHub or Slack.
+While also my job, this is a passion project for me, so I'm quick to respond to most things either in GitHub or Slack, especially if I'm tagged directly.
 Contact me ad-hoc.
 During my "desk" hours, I'm open for meetings and chats.
 Outside of those, I'll probably still respond, but don't be surprised if you have to wait until the next day.

 My time is also split across several projects (of which this is the primary), so I'm not here 100%.
 If you're interested what else I have going, feel free to ask.